ForestAdmin/documentation/getting-started/development-workflow.md

 ### Step 3: Create a branch

 Got a new feature to develop?
-Create a branch!
+Create a branch based on the origin you want!

 ```
-forest branch my-new-feature
+forest branch my-new-feature --origin the-origin-environment
 ```

 Your new branch is now available with a layout you can play with.